src-d/blog/content/post/ml_in_containers.md

 [minhashcuda](https://github.com/src-d/minhashcuda), [lapjv](https://github.com/src-d/lapjv).
 You may
 read about them in our blog.
-* We are running Jupyter as the systemd service and disable the token security since the machine is not exposed to the internet.
+* We are running Jupyter as the systemd service and disable the token security since this machine is not exposed to the internet.

-The `Dockerfile` from above is the result of incremental improvements in `srcd/science` container over the last 6 months.
-It builds in less than 15 minutes and gives a machine learning engineer <s>an unlimited power</s> perfect control of the environment.
+The `Dockerfile` from above is the result of incremental improvements in `src-d/science` container over the last 6 months.
+It builds in less than 15 minutes and gives a machine learning engineer <s>an unlimited power</s> and perfect control of the environment.

 ### Gotchas

-There is a number of gotchas for the users without any prior experience with CoreOS+containers.
+There is a number of gotchas for the users without any prior experience with CoreOS + containers.
 I am putting the actual slides from the presentation to illustrate.

 ![wasted1](/post/ml_in_containers/wasted1.png)

 ![wasted2](/post/ml_in_containers/wasted2.png)

-### Cloud or on premises?
+### Cloud or on-premise?

-The answer to this question depends on the use case and may change from time to time depending on the cloud prices.
-Every option has it's own pros and cons.
+The answer to this question depends on the use case and may change from time to time depending also on cloud prices.
+Every option has it's pros and cons:
-Clouds simplify devops, are easier to monitor and more flexible.
+Cloud based hosting simplifies devops, is easier to monitor and more flexible.
 Your own hardware with GPU cards is more expensive at the beginning, but quickly pays off - according to our calculations, within one year.
 Anyway, here are two excellent links which can help you to make the decision: